Shane-S/libpb/README.md

 *   Install CMake (at least version 3.0)
 *   Download the project
 *   Create a directory to contain the build files
 *   Run CMake in that directory, pointing to libpb.
-E.g. from command line, run cmake <libpb directory> -G"Visual Studio 14 2015" to generate build files for Visual Studio 2015.
+E.g. from command line, run cmake &lt;libpb directory&gt; -G"Visual Studio 14 2015" to generate build files for Visual Studio 2015.
 *   Run the install command (in Visual Studio, the INSTALL target; for Make, sudo make install).
 You should now be able to use this from other projects using find_package(libpb), which will add the pb and pb_util targets to your project.